The Burnside problem for odd exponents: The induction

 The previous lemma immediately implies: \begin{corollary}[$\mu =\frac{n}{2} + 9\tau \geq n-7\tau-3$] Any $A \in \Can_{r - 1}$ can be transformed into a $\mu$-semicanonical form of rank~$r$ of~$A$ by a sequence of turns of occurrences of rank~$r$ of $\FracM_r$-measure $> \mu$, starting from $A$. \end{corollary}

-While the previous algorithm is the most intuitive way to obtain a semi\-canonical form, the bound $\mu=\frac{n}{2}+9\tau$ will not be good enough for all our purposes.
+While the previous algorithm is the most intuitive way to obtain a semi\-canonical form, the bound $\mu=\frac{n}{2}+9\tau$ will not be good enough for our purpose.
 Therefore we will further improve this bound below.